 The first and foremost thing to determine prior to purchasing a drawknife is its type.
 In fact, you’re supposed to select one out of the two types offered on the market, a curved one or a straight one.
 The decision you’ll make would largely depend on your skills and the purpose of using it.

-For instance, the former type is more convenient for cutting parts of the wood that are difficult to access, so you won’t have to worry about reaching tough stops.
+For instance, the former type is more convenient for cutting parts of the wood, such as live edge black walnut, that are difficult to access, so you won’t have to worry about reaching tough stops.
 Additionally, if you’re looking for a tool that enables you to make deep cuts, then the curved variant is perfect for you.

 On the other hand, the latter type is more suitable for fine cuts, being the right choice if you require making more precise movements, without damaging the wood.
 Actually, both variants will get the job done as long as they’re properly sharpened and used by a person who possesses solid woodcarving skills.
 Read more about the best methods of operation.